cequel/cequel/CONTRIBUTING.md

 ### Using Docker Compose

 Cequel's test suite, including a development bash environment, container, and Cassandra instance is setup for use through Docker Compose.

+The local folder is mapped into the docker container.
+So, you can use your IDE of choice to make edits, leveraging the docker-compose to provide Cassandra and an lightweight container for running tests.

 To use, update the docker-compose.yml with your personal details (for Git compatibility) and then:
 ```bash
 docker-compose run dev
 ```